 Gunner Scott is Pride Foundation’s Director of Programs.
 Email Gunner.

-Katie Carter is Pride Foundation’s Regional Development Organizer in Oregon.
+Katie Carter is Pride Foundation’s Director of Strategic Priorities.
 Email Katie.